anubhutivyas/RL/docs/guides/index.md

 ## What You'll Find Here

-Our guides are organized into three main categories to help you navigate from basic concepts to practical implementations:
+Our guides are organized into five main categories to help you navigate from basic concepts to practical implementations:

 ### **Training Algorithms**
 Learn the core RL algorithms that power NeMo RL.
 Start with Supervised Fine-Tuning (SFT) as your foundation, then explore advanced techniques like Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO).
 Each algorithm guide includes detailed explanations, mathematical foundations, and practical implementation examples.